-- DISTRICT means the Irvine Ranch Water District. - IMPROVEMENT DISTRICT means any of the Improvement Districts of the District existing or hereafter established. - INFILTRATION RATE means the rate at which the soil will accept water, expressed in inches per hour, during the irrigation period. - IRRIGATION SYSTEM means all equipment and materials required for applying irrigation water to the design area from the service connection including all piping, valves, sprinkler heads, and appurtenances. - LATERAL CONNECTION means the point of connection of the customer's upper lateral with the lower lateral of the District. - LOWER LATERAL means the District's facility between its collection system and the lateral connection, which is normally the exterior boundary of the easement or the street or access road right-of-way. - LOWER LATERAL CHARGE means a charge imposed by the District for installation by the District of a lower lateral. - MANAGER or GENERAL MANAGER means the General Manager of the District or the person authorized by the Board or the General Manager to act for him. - NATURAL TREATMENT SYSTEM means the network of constructed water quality wetlands and bioretention cells providing treatment of urban runoff.
-Natural treatment systems are not flood control facilities. - NON-POTABLE WATER means that water that has not been treated for human consumption in conformance with the standards referred to in the definition of POTABLE WATER, below, such as untreated imported water received from the Metropolitan Water District of Southern California, non-potable well water, and water collected in the District's reservoirs from natural runoff. - NON-RECYCLABLE SEWAGE means any and all liquid or solid waste substance other than recyclable sewage emanating from within the District, including but not limited to liquid or solid waste substance from any production, manufacturing, or processing operation.
-Non-recyclable sewage includes any liquid or solid substance that cannot be treated or disposed of by the then-existing facilities of the District's Reclamation Plant for the treatment or disposal of sewage by reason of the design thereof, applicable waste discharge or other requirements, actual or possible increased operation and maintenance costs, or possible damage to the District's facilities. - NON-RECYCLABLE WASTEWATER SEWERAGE FACILITIES means facilities used in the collection of wastewater that is not to be treated for direct beneficial use or a controlled use that otherwise would not occur.
-Such non-recyclable wastewater sewerage facilities shall generally be limited to industrial and commercial wastes that would have a
+DISTRICT shall meanmeans the Irvine Ranch Water District.

+- IMPROVEMENT DISTRICT shall meanmeans any of the Improvement Districts of the District existing or hereafter established. - INFILTRATION RATE shall meanmeans the rate at which the soil will accept water, expressed in inches per hour, during the irrigation period. - IRRIGATION SYSTEM shall meanmeans all equipment and materials required for applying irrigation water to the design area from the service connection including all piping, valves, sprinkler heads, and appurtenances. - LATERAL CONNECTION shall meanmeans the point of connection of the customer's upper lateral with the lower lateral of the District. - LOWER LATERAL shall meanmeans the District's facility between its collection system and the lateral connection, which shall is normally be the exterior boundary of the easement or the street or access road right-of-way. - LOWER LATERAL CHARGE shall meanmeans a charge imposed by the District for installation by the District of a lower lateral. - MANAGER or GENERAL MANAGER shall meanmeans the General Manager of the District or the person authorized by the Board or the General Manager to act for him. - NATURAL TREATMENT SYSTEM shall meanmeans the network of constructed water quality wetlands and bio-retention cells providing treatment of urban runoff.
+Natural treatment systems are not flood control facilities. - NON-POTABLE WATER shall meanmeans that water that has not been treated for human consumption in conformance with the standards referred to in the definition of

+POTABLE WATER, below, such as untreated imported water received from the Metropolitan Water District of Southern California, non-potable well water, and water collected in the District's reservoirs from natural runoff.